Chapter 21

 Cody, meanwhile, looking about with boyish curiosity, suddenly exclaimed, “John!
 Look over here!
 There are symbols, like the ones you drew in the snow!”

 The symbols, mostly filled with dirt and dust, had to be cleaned out with knives and fingers.
-At last, when John and Cody had finished, they stood back to see what they’d uncovered.
+Then, when at last John and Cody had finished, they stood back to see what they’d uncovered.
 Someone or some group living untold years before had used hammer and chisel to cut big bold letters deep into the concrete of a prominent wall.
 Apparently, the authors did not want their message to be overlooked.
 And sure enough, centuries later, it danced in torchlight before a trio of survivors.
 The Seeker, like a warrior monk trained in the ancient script, read the verses aloud,

 “To those in need of shelter,